DrDoofus-MD-PhD-DDS/hoot-faq/ShuffleDAO.md

 - sMINT - entitled to rebasing rewards
 - veMINT - entitled to voting rights on DAO treasury proposals
 - pMINT or auction NFTs - entitled to ShuffleMint governance votes

+members and where they get monetary benefits: core team/advisors stakers - bond fees, LP fees, yield, partner projects, auction NFTs (where does ETH coming into partners - discounted MINT value + potentially emitted rewards if they pool rather than withdraw MINT allocation bonders - discounted MINT value mint holders (includes ecosystem partners) - speculation

+ETH/Revenue coming into DAO (so does not track, for example, MINT created as fees from bonding): Also buying MINT directly is not net ETH in so isn't here.
+Bonding - generates number of MINTs at discounted ETH-MINT value then returned to bond holder (no direct ETH to anyone else, in fact we lose discounted amount of ETH) auction NFT - generates number of MINTs at current ETH-MINT value then sends 20% as pMINTs to team (core+advisors) and 80% as sMINTs to stakers partner project - generates number of MINTs at current value, some MINTs returned to project, of remaining 20% to team as pMINT 80% to stakers as sMINT
+LP fees - generates number of MINTs at current ETH-MINT value then sends 20% as pMINTs to team (core+advisors) and 80% as sMINTs to stakers yield fees - generates number of MINTs at current ETH-MINT value then sends 20% as pMINTs to team (core+advisors) and 80% as sMINTs to stakers

 ## Voting Tiers